 Device 12:34:5678’s Search Bucket is set for Channel 5, PRF16, and Preamble Code 4.

 The LED Intensity persistent property is available via dropdown menu in the Device Manager.
-The dropdown menu provides On or Off options, which correlate to the following intensities:
+The dropdown menu offers On or Off options, which correlate to the following LED intensities:

 | Property | Value | Description |